stefanbylund/zxnext_layer2/README.md

 will show through in those pixels of the ULA screen that match the transparency colour.

-Sidenote: The ULA screen in Sinclair ZX Spectrum Next supports four graphics modes; standard Spectrum mode (256 * 192 pixels, 32 * 24 attributes, 16 colours), Timex high-colour mode (256 * 192 pixels, 32 * 192 attributes, 16
+Sidenote: The ULA screen in Spectrum Next supports four graphics modes;
+standard Spectrum mode (256 * 192 pixels, 32 * 24 attributes, 16 colours),
+Timex high-colour mode (256 * 192 pixels, 32 * 192 attributes, 16 colours),
-colours), Timex high-resolution mode (512 * 192 pixels in 2 colours) and
+Timex high-resolution mode (512 * 192 pixels in 2 colours) and
 low-resolution mode (128 * 96 double-sized pixels in 256 colours).

 There are actually two layer 2 screens: the main screen (also called the